 During this step, the insurance company evaluates the claim on its end.
 After reviewing the claim, it can be accepted, rejected, or denied.
 Accepting it means the insurance company didn’t think there was anything wrong with the claim.

 If it was rejected, it means that there was some error, which the medical billing company can correct and submit again.
 If it was denied, it means that the insurance company will not reimburse for those services, perhaps because it’s not part of their coverage.

 7. POSTING PAYMENT AND FOLLOWING UP WITH THE PATIENT

 After the claim is accepted, the insurance company releases the payment to the medical billing company.
 They check this payment against their own records, and if everything seems to be in order, they forward it to the healthcare provider.
 Finally, they let the patient know of the payment details and notify them of any outstanding balance.

 Since this is their entire job, you can count on medical billing companies to systematically and efficiently carry out the whole process, as you might have judged by the methodical steps explained above.

-Moreover, relying on a medical billing company is great not just for reducing your workload and increasing your own work efficiency but also for improving your revenue cycles and profits.
+Moreover, relying on a medical billing company is excellent for reducing your workload, increasing work efficiency, and improving your revenue cycles and profits.
 It’s a win-win situation, so we recommend consulting a medical billing company immediately.